 For those children starting full-time in September, they will begin the Autumn Term a few days later than the rest of the school.
-During these first few days your child will attend school in the mornings only (going home before lunch).
+During these first few days your child will attend school in the mornings only (going home before lunch), and then staying for lunch.
 After these first few days, all children will be expected to attend full-time, although, for exceptional circumstances, a later start date can be negotiated with the Headteacher.
 For those children starting at a later date, information will be made available nearer the time.